IRS Form 8978 Instructions

 What is a BBA partnership?

-A BBA partnership is one that is subject to the centralized partnership audit regime enacted into law by the Bipartisan Budget Act of 2015.
+A BBA partnership is one that is subject to the new centralized partnership audit regime enacted into law by the Bipartisan Budget Act of 2015.

 Under the BBA, the IRS generally assesses and collects any understatement of tax at the partnership level.
 This understatement is called an imputed underpayment, or IU, at the partnership level.
 As of 2018, all partnerships must file under the new centralized audit regime unless they elect out in a timely filed partnership return.